 1. Mental Health of Syrian.
 Iraqi and Afghani refugee seekers

 2. Testifying towards Ordinance 16-1983 for the safe disposal of pharmaceutical drugs.
 Unused and expired medications that accumulate at home can contribute to accidental poisonings and overdoses, and the majority of teenagers who abuse prescription drugs began doing so from their family medicine cabinet.
 Providing safe, secure, and readily accessible collection sites for people to dispose of their unused and expired medications - including prescription opioid painkillers - is a matter of public safety, public health, and environmental protection.
 The Cook County Board of Commissioners is currently considering an ordinance (Proposed Ordinance #16-1983) governing the safe disposal of pharmaceuticals in Cook County.
 This measure will build upon and expand an existing collection program administered by the Cook County Sheriff's Department, to eliminate "collection deserts" in Cook County and to require pharmaceutical manufacturers to pay a modest fee to support the free and accessible collection of unwanted or expired pharmaceuticals for all County residents.
 The Sheriff's Department, in conjunction with a public advisory committee, will enforce and oversee the implementation of the ordinance.

 Dr. Sandhya's interests are rowing, animal well-being, and refugee mental health.
 At Trinity College, she was a cox for Trinity’s First and Third Boat Club, and during the May and Lent bumps on the river Cam raced her crew to victory.
 In Michaelmas 1994, she was the first debater to open the floor at the Cambridge Union Society, founded in 1815 and the oldest running debating society in the world.
-While at Delhi University, she was one of two University toppers in Psychology and was awarded the College All-Round Excellence trophy by the then Prime Minister of India, Dr. Manmohan Singh.